The JS package

 freezes an oracle (conformance/quotes.json,

-46 full quote results spanning simple, fanout, sharing-heavy, external-cost,
+56 full quote results spanning simple, fanout, sharing-heavy, external-call,

 against it on every PR.
 Numbers must agree within